- Learn more about:

 Do I have to download software to upload data?

-No, although data formatted to fit one of the templates makes it much easier to integrate in to the Atlas.
+No, although data formatted to fit one of the templates makes it much easier to integrate in to the ALA.

 What if I get the species name wrong?

-We will try to match it as best the automated process can but the Atlas is not resourced to check identifications.
-Other users of the Atlas may provide feedback on your error.
+We will try to match it as best the automated process can but the ALA is not resourced to check identifications.
+Other users of the ALA may provide feedback on your error by using the “Flag an issue” function on your sighting.

 Can I upload data from a mobile device such as a smart phone or iPad?

-Yes, simply access the Atlas website as normal using your device.
+Yes, simply access the ALA website as normal using your device.

 Do you want observations of dead species, like road kill?